-For many Christian is a badge of honour given used by one church member to the other.
+For many, being called a Christian is a badge of honour given used by one church member to the other.

-Christian was never used by Christ, or by our Father.
+The label of 'Christian' was never used by Christ or by our Father in heaven.
 Those who describe themselves as Christian reveals their hearts and the adjective of their actions.
-The modern Christians are not brethren, disciple, servant, elect, or bond-servants of Christ, but they are defined by a man-made label that they like pin upon themselves that gives them the religious veneer of supposedly being redeemed while partaking in the idolatry of the traditions of man.
+The modern Christians are not brethren, disciple, servant, elect or bond-servants of Christ, but they are defined by a man-made label that they like pin upon themselves that gives them the religious veneer of supposedly being redeemed while partaking in the idolatry of the traditions of man.

 The questions they ask reveals to what and whom their allegiance is to.

 Those among the ekklesia will ask, 'Are you a disciple of Christ?'